 I shared the trip from Arequipa with a fun Australian couple – Tasha and Aaron.
 Our adventure began at 6:00 a.m. driving with guides through high patapampa plateaus surrounded by the magnificent Cordillera Chila.
-We passed rivers, volcanoes, mountains, and national nature reserves with grazing “camelids”.
+We passed rivers, volcanoes, mountains, and nature reserves with grazing “camelids”.
 I still have trouble distinguishing between llamas, alpacas, and guanacos, but now recognize vicuña.

 As we passed through Chivay the terrain changed and became more like Cusco and Machu Picchu.
 We stopped in Yanque, a small village outside Chivay.
 For our first outing, my Peruvian guide, Patty, and I hiked the surrounding area, including the Uyu Uyu pre-Incan ruins.
 Tasha and Aaron explored Yanque on horseback.
 We met for a lunch of Peruvian cuisine, enjoyed the hot springs, and stayed overnight in Chivay.